Richard A. Falk: Afghanistan and Iraq wars

 Falk described the Iraq War and Afghanistan War as "failed wars" which had "devastated two countries, seemingly beyond foreseeable recovery, added nothing to American security, and wasted trillions."
-He wrote that, while the failure of the wars would make it difficult for the US to intervene in the same way in future, he believed that "as long as Tel Aviv has the compliant ear of the American political establishment, those who wish for peace and justice in the world should not rest easy".
+He wrote that, while the failure of the wars would make it difficult for the US to intervene in the same way in the future, he believed that "as long as Tel Aviv has the compliant ear of the American political establishment, those who wish for peace and justice in the world should not rest easy".

 Accusations of anti-Semitism

 Cartoon image of a dog

 On June 29, 2011, a blog entry by Falk about the International Criminal Court's indictment of Muammar Gaddafi for crimes against humanity included a cartoon image of a dog with a Jewish head-covering and a sweater with the letters "USA" that was urinating on Lady Justice while it devoured bloody human bones.
 UN Watch contacted United Nations High Commissioner for Human Rights Navi Pillay regarding the cartoon.
 Falk acknowledged on July 6 that the cartoon contained "strongly anti-semitic symbolism" and apologized for posting it.
 He explained that he had thought the small markings on the dog's head represented a military helmet, not a yarmulka.
 He added that "My intention has never been to demean in any way Jews as a people despite my strong criticisms of Israeli policies, and some versions of Zionist support."

 Abraham H. Foxman of the Anti-Defamation League called on Falk to resign as UN Rapporteur for the Palestinian territories and said that the "cartoon is blatantly anti-Semitic and conveys the message that Jews and Americans care little about what is just and moral" and that "the message of hatred in this cartoon nonetheless directly contravenes the principles of the Human Rights Council and of the United Nations itself."
 The American envoy to the UN Joseph M. Torsella called the posting of the cartoon "shameful and outrageous" and "an embarrassment to the United Nations" and stated that he should resign.
 Representative Ileana Ros-Lehtinen, the chairwoman of the US House of Representatives' Committee on Foreign Affairs also called on Falk to resign.
 British Prime Minister David Cameron instructed the UK's Permanent Representative to express concerns regarding the cartoon and said that he would "continue to closely watch any further actions or comments Mr Falk may make."

 Navi Pillay acknowledged "the anti-Semitic and objectionable nature of the cartoon".
 She did not call for Falk's resignation because of his public apologies and the fact he had swiftly removed the image from his website.